Writing Tips for Moderating Comments in WordPress

 Plus, comment moderation is time-consuming:

-It takes time to read, analyze, and provide detailed responses to all commentators.
 However, this game is worth it because, working with comments, you add to the SEO value of your content, build trust, and convert your website visitors into loyal followers or customers.

 Below are the particular pros and SEO benefits you can get when moderating comments in WordPress.

-Pros of Comments in WordPress
+• Pros of comments in WordPress

 • They boost engagement.
 By allowing readers to comment on your content, you build relationships and learn your target audience's needs.